susam/inwee/README.md

 License
 -------
 This is free software.
-You are permitted to redistribute and use it in source and binary forms, with or without modification, under the terms of the Simplified BSD License.
-See LICENSE.md for the complete license.
+You are permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
+See [LICENSE.md][1] for the complete license.

-This software is provided WITHOUT ANY WARRANTY; without even the implied warranties of MERCHANTABILITY and FITNESS FOR A PARTICULAR PURPOSE.
-See LICENSE.md for the complete disclaimer.
+This software is provided WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See [LICENSE.md][1] for the complete disclaimer.

+[1]: LICENSE.md

 Contact